Heat Advisory from SAT 1:00 PM CDT until SAT 8:00 PM CDT

-Heat Advisory from SAT 1:00 PM CDT until SAT 8:00 PM CDTNew
+Heat Advisory from SAT 1:00 PM CDT until SAT 8:00 PM CDTUpdated

 Issued by National Weather Service – Davenport/Quad Cities, IA